kappter/PrintVis/README.markdown

 7. Check the spread title (“Spread Title”) and page number/label (“Page 1 - Senior Events”) in the lower-left corner.
 8. Explore the sidebar tools (currently placeholders for future functionality).
 9. Test on mobile devices to ensure the sidebar collapses, the toolbar adapts, and the canvas scales properly.

+*Note*: You may see console warnings about React DevTools and Tailwind CSS CDN.
+These are normal for development and can be ignored for prototyping.

 *Planned*: Edit text, upload photos, customize shapes, and export designs as PNGs.